git-calvin/macos-setup/readme.md

 ### Check for updates

-Checks and install all avaliable macOS software updates.
+Checks and install all avaliable software updates.

 ```bash
 $ softwareupdate -ia